MicrosoftDocs/dynamics-365-unified-operations-public/retail/dev-itpro/cdx-extensibility.md

 3. Right click on the class and click open in designer.
 4. Select the registerCDXSeedDataExtension delegate from the list of delegates and methods shown on the designer.
 5. Right-click and click on copy event handler.
 This will copy the method signature you need to implement so that CDX picks up the customized CDX seed data resource.
-6. Create a new class, and name the class ContosoRetailCDXSeedDataAX7EventHandler, any name will do but as a best practice don't forget to prefix the class name with your prefix.
+6. Create a new class, and name the class ContosoRetailCDXSeedDataAX7EventHandler.
+Any name will work but as a best practice, be sure to prefix the class name with your prefix.
 7. Paste the code you copied in step 5.

     ```
     class ContosoRetailCDXSeedDataAX7EventHandler